Raw. Frozen. Canned. Freeze-dried. And good, old-fashioned kibble.

 Also, you should avoid products with generic animal protein or fat sources, like “meat” or “byproducts”.
 Be on the lookout for split ingredients (where two or more similar foods appear (e.g. rice, brewers rice, rice bran) added sweeteners, and artificial flavors.

 Finally, products originating in China or other poorly regulated countries are a big no-no. Many unregulated providers use ingredients sourced through rendering plants with nightmarish facilities with little to no regard for the contents of their products.

 After examining labels, manufacturers, and production practices it should be pretty clear: monitoring the quality of your dog’s food can be critical to their long-term health.
 Just as the right ingredients can produce a healthier dog, the wrong ones can potentially lead to recurring issues, vet visits, and more.
 Still, there’s no one-size-fits-all approach – your dog is unique, and they should have a personalized nutrition plan that fits their individual needs.

 Yes, there are a lot of choices, and making the right one requires a fair amount of homework.
 But taking the time to choose the right food can help you provide a long, happy, and healthy life for your precious pup.
-Consult with your local retail specialist or veterinarian for advice.

 Author: Nicole Kenedy, a Store Manager at DOGPerfect.
 Nicole has over 10 years of experience in the pet industry and is an expert when it comes to helping pet parents choose the right food for their dog.
 DOGPerfect is a local, independently owned pet retail store with locations in Sarasota, Lakewood Ranch, and University Park.
 Learn more at www.dogperfect.com